beAuthentic/ac-blog/docs/content/_writers/edison_luu.md

 image: "https://i.imgur.com/elQbtvI.jpg"
 ---

-Edison is a senior at San Jose State University majoring in Global Operations Management.
-He looks forward to seeing the expansion of AskClass to vast educational institutions and making new friends in the team along the way.
+Edison is a rising senior at San José State University studying Global Operations Management.
+He is currently working at AskClass.com as a summer fellow.